 Posterior Tibial Tendonitis:

-If your heel pain is primarily located on the inside of the foot, angle, shin, or heel, you may have posterior tibial tendonitis.
+If your heel pain is primarily located on the inside of the foot, ankle, shin, or heel, you may have posterior tibial tendonitis.
 The condition develops over time in response to overuse and irritation of the posterior tibial tendon.
 You may have this condition if standing on one foot while trying to lift your heel off the ground is extremely painful.

 Learn More About Posterior Tibial Tendonitis.